ajaxian79/algorithms/README.md

 Resists adversarial inputs by randomizing the pivot.

 Configure once with `cmake -S . -B build` and reuse the build directory thereafter.

+The `unittests` target is the aggregate; per-problem executables exist for ad-hoc runs.